pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"redundant-keyword-arg"+OR+"E1124")

 ### [E1125](#E1125) (missing-kwoa)<a name="E1125"></a>
-Missing mandatory keyword argument %r in %s call
+Missing mandatory keyword argument %r in %s call.

 Used when a function call does not pass a mandatory keyword-only argument.
 This message can't be emitted when using Python < 3.0.

 **:x: Incorrect code**